 At minimum, you should maintain contact with your group through email.
-Correspondence through email is encouraged even with the above resources, since many members may not visit the social networking site page or participate in the listsery.
+Correspondence through email is encouraged even with the above resources, since many members may not visit the social networking site page or participate in the listserv.

-To contact all members of the Unit, all you have to do is submit your message to Debbie Ford at DebraFord@creighton.edu.
-Do not send them to Kathie Cesa.
+To contact all members of the Unit, all you have to do is submit your message to Ahmet Atay at aatay@wooster.edu.
+He will forward your message to Kathie Cesa.